NETMF/llilum/README.md

 # LLILUM
-LLVM -based code generator for MSIL and UWP apps targeting Micro Controllers
+An LLVM -based code generator for MSIL and UWP apps targeting Micro Controller.

 Please switch to [dev](https://github.com/NETMF/llilum-pr/tree/dev) branch for more information.